Buying a business

 Find out more about franchising.

-- Starting your business – Department of State Development
+Starting your business - Department for Innovation and Skills